SoftwareQuTech/NetSquid-SnippetTemplate/{{cookiecutter.project_slug}}/docs/README.md

 ```bash
 make open
 ```
 which makes use of the command `open`.
-If you're on Linux and `open` does not work you can add `alias open='xdg-open` to you rc-file.
+If you're on Linux and `open` does not work you can add `alias open='xdg-open'` to you rc-file.

 To both build the html files and open them, do:
 ```bash